 Though fashion is a topic I hardly mention on this blog, I have to command the very inclusive nature of the event, and not necessarily because I was a guest speaker at the event (click here to find out more about “Pack Small-Think Big!”), but because the event also explored not only plus-size fashion and different aspects of well-being for plus-size women, including a yoga demonstration by Yoga Rondeurs (in French only) and a bra adjustment workshop with Debbie Donnelle, owner of Lingerie Debra (never seen someone who seemed as comfortable in her bra as the lady who was modeling the different types of bras during Debbie’s presentation).

 It’s also pretty awesome that the organizers got major plus-size models like Rosie Mercado and Joby Bach to walk the runway on the fashion show that took place on Friday night, but also that they were both willing to participate to this first Montreal plus-size fashion event.
 Rosie spent the whole weekend at the sale expo with the team from i.b.b.i., and she proudly represents the brand.
 (She also performed an impromptu speaking, after reigning Miss Plus Canada Sarah Taylor’s speech on self-acceptance, about the importance of finding and pursue a purpose.)
-Rosie is a truly cheerful, caring and generous woman with an amazing spirit and it’s been an honour to meet her and have a chance to chat about travel with her!
+A cheerful, caring and generous woman with an amazing spirit… It’s been an honour to meet Rosie and have a chance to chat about travel with her!

 The Montreal + Fashion Week as an amazing for me to network and meet fellow plus-size entrepreneurs and influencers.
-Amongst them, Marie-Lyne Desbiens, the woman behind Bella +, a Montreal-based business that caters to the needs of active plus-size women with clothes created with sport and comfort in mind.
-(Stay tuned, I have posts coming about some of their clothes!)
-Marie-Lyne is herself a sporty person, practicing spinning, running and training for triathlon.
-I was even invited to be a “guest model” on their recent photoshoot : check out the results !
+Amongst them, Marie-Lyne Desbiens, the woman behind Bella +.
+Catering to the needs of active plus-size women, their clothes are created with sport and comfort in mind.
+Marie-Lyne herself is quite a sporty person, practicing spinning, running and training for triathlon.

-Though that weekend was the first beautiful summer weekend – on top of being a 3-day weekend – and this might have affected the turn-over of visitors, I’m grateful for having the chance to be part of this premiere event in Montreal, which also happened to be the 1st bilingual plus-size fashion week in Canada and the 1st one in Quebec.
+That weekend was the first beautiful summer weekend (on top of being a 3-day weekend).
+This might have affected the turnover of visitors.
+But I’m so grateful for having a part to this premiere event in Montreal!
+After all, it was the 1st bilingual plus-size fashion week in Canada and the 1st one in Quebec!